mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 I found the due diligence process quite stressful and exhausting, but I made it even harder on myself by catastrophizing everything.

-Every time there was even a potential obstacle in negotiations, I began ruminating about all the terrible consequences that might occur if it happened.
+Every time there was even a potential obstacle in negotiations, I began imagining exactly how this obstacle would ruin everything.
 I'd ruminate about the bad outcome so much that I'd feel like it already happened, and the deal was dead.

 For example, TinyPilot uses the H.264 video encoding algorithm.
-That algorithm is patented, so before we released it, we had to get a license from the patent holder.
-During due diligence, we discovered that the license terms forbid me from transferring the license in an asset sale.
+That algorithm is patented, so before we shipped that feature, we had to get a license from the patent holder.
+During due diligence, we discovered that the patent license forbid me from transferring it in an asset sale.

 I immediately started imagining the worst possible outcome.
 What if the patent holder realizes they can block the sale, and they demand I pay them $100k?
-What if the patent holder just can't be bothered to deal with such a small player, and so they block the sale out of sheer indifference?
+What if the patent holder just can't be bothered to deal with a tiny business like mine, and they block the sale out of sheer indifference?

-I imagined all the negative scenarios all day and into the night.
-And then the next morning, the buyer emailed to say they'd already heard back from the patent owner and the wheels were in motion for a new license.
-Everything had been easy peasy, and I'd freaked out based on zero evidence there was any problem at all.
+I played out negative scenarios all day, and it kept me awake for hours that night.
+And then the next morning, the buyer emailed to say they'd already heard back from the patent owner.
+The wheels were in motion for a new license.
+Everything had been easy peasy, and I'd freaked out when there was no evidence of a problem in the first place.

 If I sell a company in the future, I hope to worry less about potential disasters.
 I need to remember to sleep on things and see how they feel in the morning.

 ### Reveal vendors earlier, but put tighter restrictions in the LOI

-Another founder advised me to withhold the names of TinyPilot's critical vendors until after the deal closed.
-They explained that you can force the buyer to sign something to say they can't use the information if the deal falls through, but it's hard to enforce that on small-scale deals.
+An experienced founder advised me to withhold the names of TinyPilot's critical vendors until after the deal closed.
+They explained that you can force the buyer to sign something promising not to use the information if the deal falls through, but it's hard to enforce that on small-scale deals.
 The only way to protect the information is to not share it at all.

 I withheld the names of my vendors, but I wouldn't do it again.

 As part of due diligence, I had to share the last two years of TinyPilot's bank statements.
-Vendor names appeared frequently in our bank statements, so I had to go through a hundred PDFs searching for each vendor's name, manually drawing black rectangles over each appearance, and rasterizing the PDF to prevent leaks in the metadata.
+Our vendor's names appeared frequently in our bank statements, so I had to go through a hundred PDFs searching for each vendor's name, manually drawing black rectangles over them, and rasterizing the PDF to prevent leaks in the metadata.

-Weeks later, I sent an inventory report to the buyer and was horrified when he replied, "Who's FooCorp?"
+A few days later, I sent an inventory report to the buyer and was horrified when he replied, "Who's FooCorp?"

 "FooCorp" (not their real name) was the very web searchable name of TinyPilot's electrical engineering vendor.
 I forgot that the report mentioned them, so I didn't redact it before sending.

 And then just a few weeks later, the buyer's bank firmly insisted on seeing vendor names, so I had to reveal everything at that point anyway.

-If I sell a business in the future, my strategy will be to create a contract at that forbids the buyer from acting on insider secrets they learn in due diligence.
-I'd guard more carefully if I was selling to a competitor, but my default would be to rely on the contract to discourage bad behavior.
+If I sell a business in the future, my strategy will be to create a contract that forbids the buyer from acting on insider secrets they learn in due diligence.
+I'd guard trade secrets more carefully if I was selling to a competitor, but my default would be to rely on the contract to discourage bad behavior.

 Hiding the names of multiple key vendors makes due diligence so much more onerous.
 On top of all the contortions to withhold information, missing a single redaction can nullify hours of tedious work.